Explore this course:

 Modules

-We're revising the curriculum of this course for this year of entry and are in the process of confirming the modules.
-The information on this page gives you an idea of the areas we expect the course to cover.
-There may be changes before you start.
+A selection of modules is available each year - some examples are below.
+There may be changes before you start your course.
 From May of the year of entry, formal programme regulations will be available in our Programme Regulations Finder.

-As an accredited programme, the course will follow the GBC curriculum and cover these psychology-related themes: Biological Psychology; Cognitive Psychology; Developmental Psychology; Individual Differences; Social Psychology; Conceptual and Historical Issues in Psychology; Research Methods and Empirical Project.
+As an accredited programme, the course will follow the GBC curriculum and cover these psychology-related themes: Biological Psychology; Cognitive Psychology; Developmental Psychology; Individual Differences; Social and Health Psychology; Conceptual and Historical Issues in Psychology; Research Methods and Empirical Project.

 Core modules:

-15 credits
+30 credits

-Qualitative Research Methods in Psychology and Education
+Research Methods in Psychology and Education

 Module content includes: